Rosdayle/L.i.me-Slimes/README.md

 Note to self clean this up more !!!
 Make a recommended SECTION for how this should be layed out.
 OR JUST WRITE IT AS RECOMMENDED
-ALSO note/include the battery monit.h code edit as well as define.h examples
+ALSO note/include the battery monit.h code edit as well as define.h examples ALSO just make a comparison drawing between traditional and lime to get the point across